General Travel Information

 Insurance: St. Lawrence requires that all study abroad students have health insurance that covers them internationally and includes repatriation.
 If your health insurance does not include international insurance coverage, there are many companies that offer such insurance specifically for students studying abroad.
 The St. Lawrence student policy provides the required coverage or you can do a search for short-term policies online by utilizing the search term, “insurance for study abroad students.”
 If you need a place to start, a few companies that provide this type of short-term international coverage include: Trawick and HTH Worldwide.

 Please be aware that some countries require students to enroll in their national health insurance plan in order to obtain a student visa; including Australia, Japan, New Zealand.
 Students on programs in Austria, Italy and Spain will be required to have the St. Lawrence University student policy or a short-term study abroad policy for visa purposes.
 ISEP participants must carry national insurance of the host country or ISEP insurance coverage – depending on the program site.
 Kenya program participants are required to purchase the Kenyan health insurance coverage upon their arrival in Kenya.
 Students are responsible for the costs of any and all required policies.

-More information on travel and health insurance is available here.
+More information on travel and health insurance is available on the CIIS website.

 Security Issues.
 Travel Advisories includes information the Department of State wants you to consider before traveling to that country/as you plan your travels, and they may be issued by the U.S. State Department for the entire country or for regions within countries.
 All countries are listed at a Travel Advisory level between Level 1 and Level 4.
 Advisories may reference ongoing situations such as political instability, civil war, crime or violence, or frequent terrorist attacks, or short-term events, such as elections, strikes, demonstrations, health alerts like an outbreak of H1N1 or COVID-19, or evidence of an elevated risk of terrorist attacks.